imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 ### Accessibility
 Needless to say that accessibility is an essential part to any product.
 It consist of a wide range of considerations that needs to designed.
 Ranging from responsiveness, to users who may be disabled, or using a particular device.
 Including bigger font sizes where users with short-sightedness can enjoy reading the content.
 My approach is to build something that can be used by the broadest spectrum of users.

-I tried an exercise to change my computer settings to grayscale — mimicking a case where a user might be colour blind.
+I ran an exercise to change my computer settings to grayscale — mimicking a case where a user might be colour blind.
 This lead me to realise the colour contrast of my portfolio not being suitable.
 Thus, I increased the contrast to comply with the [WCAG AAA Compliance](https://www.w3.org/TR/WCAG20/).

 ### Usability
 Thanks to my family and friends who have put up with me and ran the usability test for my portfolio.
 I managed to confirm a few tasks.